tj-guruvelli/day4-Todo-List/README.md

 # Description of The Application

 Features:
-- Store the items in an array of objects
+- Store the items in an array of objects  and on local storage
-- Todo component should display the title, description
+- Todo component displays the title, description
-- Can delete this item,  add new items to the to-do list, edit items, and have a way to mark the item as finished.
+- Can delete items, add new items to the to-do list, edit items, and have a way to mark the item as finished.

 # Getting Started with Create React App